henriquejnascimento/demo-app-spring/README.md

-# Demo application with Spring Boot
+# Demo application with Java 21 and Spring Framework

 ### How execute